Announcements

 In this three-workshop series, Ashley S. McGuire, STEM librarian and liaison to the School of Engineering and the Department of Chemistry for UAB Libraries, will introduce participants to all things data visualization for both quantitative and qualitative research.

-All workshops take place noon-1 p.m. in Sterne 16; bring a laptop or borrow one from the HUB Desk or loaner kiosks.
-Registration is required.
+All workshops take place noon-1 p.m. in Sterne 163; bring a laptop or borrow one from the HUB Desk or loaner kiosks.
+A Zoom option also has been added as of Feb.
+3; registration is required for both in-person or virtual attendance.

 Feb.
 5 — Getting Started with Data Visualization: Tools for Research